oracle-devrel/oci-pac-opa/oci_terraform/README.md

 This parameter uses the same format as used for `allowed_ingress_rules` - please refer to it for information on the fields.

 ## License

-Copyright (c) 2020, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2021 Oracle and/or its affiliates.

-Licensed under the Universal Permissive License 1.0.
+Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE](LICENSE) for more details.
+See [LICENSE](../LICENSE) for more details.